brevzin/cpp_proposals/md/deducing-this.md

     decltype(auto) foo() This&& {
         return std::forward<This>(*this).value;
     }

+    // another alternative
+    decltype(auto) foo() auto&& {
+        return std::forward<decltype(*this)>(*this).value;
+    }
 };
 ```

+## Unified Function Call Syntax

+The proposed use of `this` as the first parameter seems as if these members functions really had better be written as non-members to begin with, and might suggest that the solution to this problem is really unified function call syntax (UFCS).

+However, several of the motivating examples presented in this proposal are implementations of operators that cannot be implemented as non-members (`()`, `[]`, `->`, and unary `*`).
+UFCS alone would be insufficient.
+Additionally, the member function overload sets in all of these examples exist as *member* functions, not free functions, today.
+Having to take a member function overload set and rewrite it as a non-member (likely `friend`ed) free function template is very much changing the intended design of a class to overcome a language hurdle.
+This proposal contends that it would be more in keeping with programmer intent to allow member functions to stay member functions.

-# Examples
+# Real-World Examples

 ## Deduplicating Code

 This proposal can de-duplicate and de-quadruplicate a large amount of code.
 In each case, the single function is only slightly more complex than the initial two or four, which makes for a huge win.
 What follows are a few examples of how repeated code can be reduced.

-The particular implementation of optional is Simon's, and can be viewed on [GitHub](https://github.com/TartanLlama/optional), and this example includes some functions that are proposed in [\[P0798\]](https://wg21.link/p0798), with minor changes to better suit this format:
+The particular implementation of optional is Simon's, and can be viewed on [GitHub](https://github.com/TartanLlama/optional), and this example includes some functions that are proposed in [P0798](https://wg21.link/p0798), with minor changes to better suit this format:

 <table>
 <tr><th>C++17</th><th>This proposal</th></tr>